Rodney Collin

-Rodney Collin (born Rodney George Collin-Smith; 26 April 1909 – 3 May 1956) was a British writer in the area of spiritual development.
-His work was heavily influenced by his teacher P. D. Ouspensky and, through him, G. I. Gurdjieff and their system of spiritual development.

-Collin was one of the most well known of Ouspenky's students and a prolific writer.
-He met Ouspensky in 1936: "Rodney Collin immediately recognised that he had found what he had been searching for in his reading and travels.
-From then on he dedicated all his time to the study of Mr Ouspensky's teaching."
-Collin's best known work, The Theory of Celestial Influence, is an ambitious attempt to unite astronomy, physics, chemistry, human physiology and world history with his own version of planetary influences.
+Rodney George Collin-Smith (26 April 1909 – 3 May 1956), known as Rodney Collin, was a British writer who focused on the area of spiritual development.
+His work was heavily influenced by his teacher P. D. Ouspensky and, through him, G. I. Gurdjieff and the thought system associated with them.
+His best known work, The Theory of Celestial Influence, is an ambitious attempt to unite astronomy, physics, chemistry, human physiology and world history with his own version of planetary influences.

 Early life

 Collin was born in Brighton and Hove, England, on 26 April 1909.
 He was the son of Frederick Collin-Smith, a wine merchant.
 Collin attended Ashford School in Kent, where he was a boarder, and then the London School of Economics, where he received his Bachelor of Commerce degree.

 Collin worked as a journalist for the Evening Standard and the Sunday Referee on the subject of art and travel.
 He met his future wife Janet Buckley in 1930 on a pilgrimage organised by the international Christian movement Toc H. Collin read Ouspensky's A New Model of the Universe for the first time the same year.

 In 1935, Collin and Buckley attended several lectures given by Scottish author Maurice Nicoll in London.
-After meeting Ouspensky in September 1936, Collin reached an instant euphoria: he had found what he had been looking for in his extensive reading and traveling.
-Fellow Toc H member, Robert de Roop, was likely a source for their interest in the Work ideas.
-The influence of Ouspensky is indesputable; his and Collin's approaches seem inseparable.
+After meeting Ouspensky in September 1936, Collin reached an instant euphoria: he had found what he had been looking for in his extensive reading and travelling.
+Fellow Toc H member Robert de Ropp was likely a source for Collin's and Buckley's interest in the Work ideas.
+The influence of Ouspensky is indisputable; his and Collin's approaches seem inseparable.